antleaf/doapr/webroot/content/repositories/wellcome-open-research.md

   all source data openly available.
 academic_applicant_only: 'Yes'
 accepted_content_formats: Word doc, RTF, LaTeX via Overleaf template
-accepted_content_language: English (for articles); Accepts posters and slides in all languages (metadata and description must be in English)
+accepted_content_languages: English (for articles); Accepts posters and slides in all languages (metadata and description must be in English)
 accepted_content_level: All article types (primary and scecondary research), editorials
 accepted_content_types: Journal articles, Preprints
 accepted_supplementary_content: Additional materials that support the key claims in